Depression and Bereavement

 We are all impacted by depression at some time or another.
 Depression can be short duration or last a long time.

 Not only does it bring us down it can be a huge burden on those close to us particularly our partner or our family.
 They are likely to spot the symptoms of depression before we realise what is happening to us.

 Depression could impact our work.
 Signs of depression will be noticed by our work colleagues and our friends who will see us as negative and may gradually avoid us.
 When depressed we will do less socialising, but we cannot avoid work.
 Most of us cannot afford to lose our job.

 We need help to overcome our depression.

-Treatment for depression is likely to take two avenues – presciption drugs and counselling.
+Treatment for depression and bereavement is likely to take two avenues – presciption drugs and counselling.

 I would expect you to see your GP and it is likely that he/she will prescribe anti-depressants for you.
 Anti-depressants do not always agree with us, and it may be necessary for you to change the presciption drug.
 Your GP will work with you on this.